lightstep/cloud-native-observability/000 - glossary.md

 _Telemetry_: A stream of data, either human or machine readable, that communicates the internal state of an application or device.

-_Observability_: A collection of tools and practices that leverage multiple streams of telemetry data in order to answer questions about system state and health.
+_Observability_: The ability to use system feedback in order to understand a process or system, and the work needed to extract meaning from that feedback.

 _Distributed System_: A system that's characterized by its components being split up across multiple distinct computers on a network.